isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (JC).md

 <b>INFORMATION FOR PARENTS</b>

-8. Parents may opt their children out of Sexuality Education and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+<li>Parents may opt their children out of Sexuality Education and/or supplementary Sexuality Education programmes by MOE-approved external providers.</li>

-9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also found [here](https://form.gov.sg/65b0d83d2f6c2880eb08018b).
-The completed form is to be submitted by 12th April 2024.
+<li>Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also found <a href="https://form.gov.sg/65b0d83d2f6c2880eb08018b">here</a>.
+The completed form is to be submitted by 12th April 2024.</li>

-10. Parents who wish to opt their children out of the <b> <i>eTeens</i> Programme: </b> need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also found [here](https://form.gov.sg/65b0d9577ed92f9250dadb36).
-The completed form is to be submitted by 12th April 2024.
+<li>Parents who wish to opt their children out of the <b> <i>eTeens</i> Programme: </b> need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also found <a href="https://form.gov.sg/65b0d9577ed92f9250dadb36">here</a>.
+The completed form is to be submitted by 12th April 2024.</li>

-11. Parents can contact the school at 6466 1144 or via email at njc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</ol>
+<li>Parents can contact the school at 6466 1144 or via email at njc@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</li></ol>